koknat/dif/README.md

        -verbose           Print names and file sizes of preprocessed temp files, before comparing

-       -gui cmd           Instead of using gvimdiff to graphically compare the files, use a different tool For example:
+       -gui cmd           Instead of using meld to graphically compare the files, use a different tool
+                          Examples:

                           -gui gvimdiff
                               Uses gvimdiff as a GUI